 - If you’re using diaphragms or spermicidal agents, consider birth control pills or an Intrauterine Device (IUD) instead.

 During your online consultation for UTI with GetCareMD, you may be prescribed:

 More complex infections may require antibiotics known as fluoroquinolones, including:

 - Ciprofloxacin (Cipro)

 - Levofloxacin (Levaquin)

-Our healthcare providers may also prescribe medications that numb the bladder and urethra in order to relieve the pain or burning during urination.
+You may also be prescribed medication to numb the bladder and urethra for relieving pain and burning during urination.

 As part of your UTI consultation online with GetCareMD, expect the highest levels of professionalism and confidentiality.

 Receive the high-quality care you deserve in the comfort of your own home.